 Search

-4 best practices for optimizing an organization’s WFM Capacity Planning
+4 Best Practices for Optimizing WFM Capacity Planning

-1. Build a capacity model that allows you to proactively determine when you need to hire and how many people you need to hire.
-This is typically a monthly projection going out 12-18 months and is used for both the annual budget and the reforecast financial cycle.
+1. Build a capacity model that proactively determines when hiring is needed and how many people to hire.
+This model should project demand 12–18 months out and support both annual budgeting and reforecast cycles.

-4. Start by forecasting realistically, then formulate a plan to achieve the desired budget.
-Additionally, a monthly reforecast should be conducted to incorporate recent trends in volume, productivity and overall performance.
+4. Start with a realistic forecast, then develop a plan to achieve budget targets.
+Conduct monthly reforecasts to incorporate changes in volume, productivity, and overall performance.

-Thoughtfully designed New Hire Strategies improve time to proficiency, produce better performance results and reduce attrition.
+Thoughtfully designed new hire strategies improve time to proficiency, strengthen performance outcomes, and reduce attrition.
 Best practice designs include:

-Workforce plans that use historical data to predict and forecast new hire inefficiencies
+Workforce plans that use historical data to forecast new hire inefficiencies and ramp curves

 Well-designed curriculum and tools